Edening/Gaia/README.md

 # Gaia

-Earth with a collective mind fusing from thriving individuals.
+> World with a collective mind fusing from thriving individuals.